MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/order/MEF W123 - LSO Cantata and LSO Sonata Product Order Management API - Developer Guide.md

         <tr>
             <td>cancellationDeniedReason</td>
             <td>string</td>
-            <td>If the Cancel Product Order is denied by the Seller, the Seller provides a reason to the Buyer using this attribute.</td>
+            <td>If the Cancel Product Order request is denied by the Seller, the Seller provides a reason to the Buyer using this attribute.</td>
             <td>Cancellation Denied Reason</td>
         </tr><tr>
             <td>cancellationReason</td>